-Volunteers at the Buffalo Maritime Center have built a replica 1825 canal boat that will launch in May 2024 and make a cross canal journey beginning September 24, 2025.
+Volunteers at the Buffalo Maritime Center have built a replica 1825 canal boat that will make a cross-canal journey beginning September 24, 2025.

-September 21- 25, 2025, Buffalo: Gather with international inland waterways experts and enthusiasts to dig deep into how canals everywhere are addressing challenges and thriving.
+September 21- 25, 2025, Buffalo: Dig deep into how canals everywhere are addressing challenges and thriving at this international gathering.

 Sign Up for the Bicentennial Toolkit